 Lactose overload has NOTHING to do with the dairy a mother consumes.

 Breastmilk naturally contains lactose with or without cow’s milk in a mother’s diet.
-Lactose Overload can happen in overfed bottle-fed babies (both formula & breastmilk) and babies whose mothers have oversupply (like me!).
+Lactose Overload happens occasionally happen in bottle-fed babies (both formula & breastmilk) but mostly in babies whose mothers have oversupply (like me!) or a fast milk ejection reflex (also like me!).
 In the case of oversupply, there is a foremilk/hindmilk imbalance.
 The foremilk is the less fatty milk that quenches the baby’s thirst and has a higher concentration of lactose.
 Because oversupply breasts are so full and the hindmilk (fatty milk that makes the baby feel full) is toward the back of the breast, every time the baby eats he is only getting a belly full of foremilk.
+Think of it as an appetizer.
+It has equal nutritive value to hindmilk but it doesn’t keep a baby full.
 The fast-flowing foremilk has too much lactose for the intestines to handle.
 Not only does the GI tract get overloaded but the low-fat milk means

 Symptoms of Lactose Overload Include: